 Joly has described Canada as the “canary in the coal mine” regarding how the United States treats its allies under the Trump administration.
 During her discussions with U.S. Secretary of State Marco Rubio, she pleaded for recognition that “Canada is your best friend, best neighbor and best ally.”

 The Canadian foreign minister made it clear that she intended to use “every single meeting” during the G7 gathering to push back on U.S. tariffs.
-Her goal is to coordinate a response with other G7 members and apply “maximum pressure” over the protection of Canada’s sovereignty and way of living.)
+She aims to work with other G7 countries to exert strong pressure in defense of Canada’s sovereignty and quality of life.

 For his part, Secretary of State Marco Rubio has tried to downplay Trump’s annexation comments, saying Trump believes Canada should become the 51st state “from an economic standpoint.”
-Rubio insisted that the G7 meeting is “not about taking over Canada.”
+Rubio insisted that Trump’s remarks are “not about taking over Canada.”

 Relations between the U.S. and Canada are reported to be at an all-time low due to the ongoing disputes.
-The trade conflict comes at a sensitive time as Canada prepares to swear in a new prime minister, Mark Carney, who has identified Trump’s trade assault as an “economic and sovereign crisis.”
+The trade conflict comes at a sensitive time as Canada has sworn in a new prime minister, Mark Carney, on Friday, who has identified Trump’s trade assault as an “economic and sovereign crisis.”

 Carney has vowed to stop the president from “dominating the hemisphere” by taking Canada and Greenland.
 “The Americans, they should make no mistake: In trade, as in hockey, Canada will win,” Carney stated, reflecting the growing anti-American sentiment in Canadian political circles.